How to manage traumatic amputations and uncontrolled bleeding

 Amputations can be classified as partial or complete.

 A partial amputation occurs when some bone, tissue, or muscle keeps the amputated part attached to the body.
 Partial amputations are more common among civilians and usually do not require surgical amputation.
-A complete amputation involves a complete sever from the body.
+A complete amputation involves a complete severing of the extremity from the body.

 Amputations can also be classified according to the degree of soft tissue, nerve, bone, and vascular injury.
 A sharp or guillotine amputation has well-defined edges which minimizes the damage to the associated anatomy.
 This type of amputated body part is easiest to reattach.